Scott Reeves

 Solos: trumpet 4, bone 2.
 No doubles

 A tribute to Thad Jones based on “I Got Rhythm” changes, featuring a 2-chorus sax soli.
 Recorded on Global Rhythm by the Osaka-based Global Jazz Orchestra and the 2018 Scott Reeves Jazz Orchestra CD Without a Trace.
-Moderate level, with a more difficult sax soli and shout chorus.
+Moderate level.

 • Speak Low (Weill/Reeves)